solidity-labs-io/forge-proposal-simulator/docs/guides/governor-bravo-proposal.md

     }
     ```

 -   `run()`: Sets environment for running the proposal.
-It sets `addresses`, `primaryForkId` and `governor`. `addresses` is address object containing addresses to be used in proposal that are fetched from `Addresses.json`. `primaryForkId` is the RPC URL or alias of the blockchain that will be used to simulate the proposal actions and broadcast if any contract deployment is required.`governor` is the address of the governor bravo contract.
+[Refer](../overview/architecture/proposal-functions.md#run-function) for detailed explanation.
+It sets `addresses`, `primaryForkId` and `governor` and calls `super.run()` to run proposal lifecycle.
+In this function, `primaryForkId` is set to `sepolia` and selecting the fork for running proposal.
+Next `addresses` object is set by reading `addresses.json` file. `addresses` contract state is persisted accross forks using `vm.makePersistent()`.
+Governor bravo contract is set using `setGovernor` that will be used to check onchain calldata and simulate the proposal.

     ```solidity
     function run() public override {